Myths vs. Facts

-Many people who talk about suicide are signaling to the outside world that regardless of how they appear on the surface, they are in great pain on the inside.
+Fact: Many people who talk about suicide are signaling to the outside world that regardless of how they appear on the surface, they’re in great pain on the inside.
 They often see no way out except ending their lives.
-If someone is talking about killing himself or herself, one of the best things you can do is find them professional help immediately.
+If someone is talking about killing themselves, one of the best things you can do is connect them with professional help right away.

-The suicidal person views his/her problems, issues, and life through his or her own perspective and is unlikely to be convinced that his or her problems are “not that severe.”
-In fact, this suggestion is liable to alienate the person.
+Fact: No one can fully and truly understand another person’s problems and what they’re going through.
+A suicidal person views their problems, issues and life from a personal perspective that is uniquely their own and is unlikely to be convinced that their problems are “not that severe.”
+In fact, that suggestion is likely to alienate them further.

-A failed suicide will not in and of itself necessarily prevent a repeat of the attempt.
+Fact: A failed suicide will not necessarily prevent another attempt.

-Talking about the issues involved in a person’s depression or asking whether the person is suicidal will not lead to the suicidal act.
-It may help him / her to step back.
+Fact: Talking about the issues involved in someone’s depression or asking whether they have had or are having thoughts of suicide will not lead to the suicidal act.
+It actually may help them step back.

-While a tendency toward depression may be condition suicidal tendencies are not.
+Fact: While a tendency toward depression may be an inherited condition, suicidal tendencies are not.